Reviews You Can Rely On

 The footbeds are key to the Body Geometry suite.

-The Giro Stylus and Cadet share a very similar construction, aside from their closure systems.
+Aside from their closure systems, the Giro Stylus and Cadet share a very similar construction.
 The Cadet effectively combines a single BOA dial with a hook-and-loop strap over the toes, while the Stylus employs three straps to keep the price point low.
-The amount of padding used in these shoes is more than in some of the other offerings, especially in the tongue, which can cause some undue pressure across your metatarsals.
+The amount of padding used in these shoes is more than in some other offerings, especially in the tongue, which can cause undue pressure across your metatarsals.
 With both shoes, we were never able to totally alleviate that pressure, which eventually became uncomfortable on long rides.
 However, the added ease of adjustability of the BOA system on the Cadet made it the superior of these two shoes.

 The Giro Stylus has much the same feel as the Giro Cadet, but at an...